MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/navigating.md

 | PATCH       | Update       | `Update-MgUserEvent` [API reference](/graph/api/event-update?view=graph-rest-1.0&preserve-view=true) |
 | DELETE      | Remove       | `Remove-MgDriveItem` [API reference](/graph/api/driveitem-delete?view=graph-rest-1.0&preserve-view=true) |

 For functions and actions, it's a little more complicated.
 APIs in Microsoft Graph that are implemented as OData functions or actions are typically named with at least a verb.
 The corresponding command's verb is based on the verb in the function or action name.
-However, command verbs in PowerShell have to conform to specific [naming rules](/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands), which can result in non-intuitive name-to-command mappings.
+However, command verbs in PowerShell have to conform to specific [naming rules](/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands), which can result in nonintuitive name-to-command mappings.

 Let's look at some examples.
 The [getSchedule](/graph/api/calendar-getschedule?view=graph-rest-1.0&preserve-view=true) API uses `get`, and `Get` is an approved PowerShell verb, so its command is `Get-MgUserCalendarSchedule`.
-The [cancel](/graph/api/event-cancel?view=graph-rest-beta&preserve-view=true) API on an event on the other hand, uses a non-approved verb `cancel`.
+The [cancel](/graph/api/event-cancel?view=graph-rest-beta&preserve-view=true) API on an event on the other hand, uses a nonapproved verb `cancel`.
 The approved verb for canceling or discontinuing something is `Stop`, so the command is `Stop-MgUserEvent`.
 Finally, the [snoozeReminder](/graph/api/event-snoozereminder?view=graph-rest-1.0&preserve-view=true) API's verb, `snooze`, has no PowerShell-approved equivalent.
 For APIs like that, the SDK uses the verb `Invoke`, so that API's command is `Invoke-MgSnoozeUserEventReminder`.

 > [!NOTE]
 > For Beta cmdlets add a **Beta** prefix before the resource.
 For example, the beta version of the Get-MgUser cmdlet is **Get-MgBetaUser**.